 castello-fullfavorites iconBasket Copyicon-checkmarkicon-facebookicon-globeInstagramicon-pinterestCastello sustainability-08 Copy 7icon-youtubeservings icon mediumtimerTime icon big

-Exemplifying simplicity, while still offering a great variety of flavor and aroma, Parmesan simply stands above the rest.
+Exemplifying simplicity, while still offering a great variety of flavor and aroma, Parmigiano Reggiano simply stands above the rest.

-The art of making Parmesan is one of tradition and feel, making each wheel of Parmigiano Reggiano a testament to pure artisanship and skill.
+The art of making Parmigiano Reggiano is one of tradition and feel, making each wheel of Parmigiano Reggiano a testament to pure artisanship and skill.

 Raw milk, poured down traditional copper vats, is blended with a complex of enzymes known as rennet that help develop the milk.
 Temperature is kept at 55° Celsius, eventually producing a firm curd that is then cut to size and placed in wheel-shaped molds.
 Before being stored to age, the curd is sat in brine for two weeks, halting the process of lactose being converted to lactic acid.
 The wheels are then arranged on wooden shelves, where workers carefully tend them every ten days.
 Finally, after a minimum of one year of aging, the smooth curd has turned solid and granular, producing a perfect wheel of Parmigiano Reggiano.

-Produced in northern Italy, Grana Padano is closely related to Parmesan, though less crumbly in texture and milder in flavor.
-Like Parmesan, the cheese is aged for a minimum of one year, boasting tones of ripe fruit and a tart bite.
+Produced in northern Italy, Grana Padano (PDO) has a mild, nutty touch and a flaky texture.
+The cheese is aged for a minimum of 9 months, boasting tones of ripe fruit and a tart bite.

-Pecorino hails from the southern regions of Italy, and like Grana Padano, it shares many of the qualities found in Parmesan.
-Produced from sheep’s milk, this cheese is favored for its sharp taste and granular texture.
+Pecorino Romano (PDO) hails from the regions of Lazio and Sardinia.
+It is produced from sheep’s milk, and this cheese is favored for its sharp taste and granular texture.

 All you need to know about cheese